How can sellers sell on Amazon in the USA? A short guide

 Goods handling

-Sales tax in the USA
+Sales Tax in the USA

 UG, GmbH or an American Corporation Inc.?

 Contrary to rumors, it is not necessary to establish an American company for expansion.
 Theoretically, it is also possible to sell on Amazon in the USA as a UG or GmbH.
 However, the downside is that there is always a residual risk regarding product liability in the USA, even with the simplest and safest product.
-The question is: Do I, as a seller, want my German main business to be liable for the risks of the presumably much smaller US branch?
+The question is: Do I, as a merchant, want my German main business to be liable for the risks of the presumably much smaller US branch?

-And what about the bank account?
+And the thing with the bank account?

 Product liability and compliance

-Conclusion: Hurdles?
-Yes, but none that are insurmountable
+Conclusion: Obstacles?
+Yes, but none insurmountable

 Image credits in the order of the images: © Mariusz Blach – stock.adobe.com / © WindyNight – stock.adobe.com / © my_stock – stock.adobe.com / © Pixel-Shot – stock.adobe.com